braydentang1/US-to-CAD-Exchange-Rate-Forecasting/excaus_forecast/helpfiles/model_descriptions.md

 $$\alpha_{i} = \text{weight given to the ith model and}, $$
 $$M = \text{total number of models}.$$

-- The most optimal $\alpha$ are found using random grid search (as an approximation to a Bayesian model combination).
+- The most optimal $\alpha$ are found using random grid search.
+In the future, I would like to replace this with a true Bayesian model combination.

 - Prediction intervals are estimated using bootstrapping as described [here.](https://otexts.com/fpp2/prediction-intervals.html) Note that these intervals assume directly that the forecast errors are uncorrelated.